Social background of officers and other ranks in the British Army, 1750–1815: Rank and file

 The hardship of military life, low pay, and the low social standing of the soldiery filled the ranks with men driven by impoverishment or drinking to enlist as a last resort.
-Contemporary social analysts placed the soldiery at the bottom of society, below common labourer's but above paupers and vagrants.
+Contemporary social analysts placed the soldiery at the bottom of society, below common labourers but above paupers and vagrants.
 Most enlistees were young and almost always unmarried.
 Elder and married men had hope for some stability in life, but young rural day labourers found the labour market to be unsecure.
 Their best options for employment centered around seasonal farm hand labour, a full year if lucky.
 About a third of the soldiers worked as common labourers in civilian life, while almost a fifth worked as handweavers, a tenth cobblers, and a twentieth tailors.

 Another analysis, this time of British soldiers stationed in North America during American Revolutionary War, found that a consistent link existed between recruitment and regional economic conditions in Britain.
 A higher proportion of recruits came from areas particularly vulnerable to economic cyclical fluctuations than areas with a stable economy.
 Most army recruits found themselves either permanently or temporarily outside the labour market because of the structural changes of the British economy that came with the Industrial Revolution.
 A fifth of the recruits either worked as textile workers or had had some other connection with the textile industry.
 Among recruits with a background as craftsmen, the trades affected negatively by industrialization, such as shoemakers, dominated.
 Trades with marked seasonal fluctuations in employment, including bricklayers and stone masons, also provided the army with many recruits.
 Socially and economically stable working class occupations (miners, ironworks workers, or nailors for example) supplied very few soldiers.